Environmental issues in Kenya: Laws, regulation, and deterrence

 During Kenya's colonial era (1895–1963), elephant and rhino hunting was viewed as an elite sport by British colonizers.
 Post-independent Kenya saw a decrease in over half of the elephant population during the period of 1970 to 1977, even though the country banned elephant hunting in 1973.
-In 1977, all animal hunting was banned in Kenya.
+In 1977, the hunting of all animals was banned in Kenya.
 The Kenya Wildlife Service was then established in 1989.
 The state corporation responded to high levels of poaching, insecurity in the conservation and wildlife parks, and inefficiency and low morale within Kenya's game department.
 The international ban on the trade in ivory was implemented through the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 This law contributed to a significant but temporary decline in elephant poaching, which facilitated population rehabilitation.
 Wildlife poaching and trafficking re-emerged in the 2000s due to increased demands of ivory and rhino horns, posing threats to extinction in the near future.
 The Kenyan Wildlife service works closely with Kenyan law enforcement agencies.
-However, some argue that conservation efforts should not be solved by what is called green militarization, wherein conservation efforts and policies are aided by increased policing and criminalization.
+However, some argue that conservation efforts should not be solved by what is called green militarization, where conservation efforts and policies are aided by increased policing and criminalization.
 On the other hand, there may be circumstances in which militarization is a necessary measure.
 In any case, scholars and policy-makers are interested in considering the effects of green washing policies in conservation and militarization.

 Public ivory burning in Nairobi in 2016.

 Ivory burning is a public event meant to deter animal poaching.
 Kenya was the first to burn ivory in 1989, then destroyed the largest amount in 2016 (105 tonnes).

 Incentives

-Language and rhetoric from the media on "the war on poaching" can be dehumanizing and do not provide the full picture.
+Language and rhetoric from the media on "the war on poaching" can be dehumanizing and does not provide the full picture.
 The reality is that many Kenyans who face poor living conditions, live in informal housing settlements, and struggle to make a liveable income, turn to poaching.
 Aside from financial incentives, some of the main drivers for poaching are reported to be related to class, gender inequity, and uneven development across Kenya.
 These poor conditions can be attributed to Kenya's colonial history.